Portfolio Information for Candidates

 On almost every entry screen, you will be able to upload files.
 There is no restriction on the file type, and there is no restriction on the total amount of storage.
 The only constraint is the size of an individual file to be uploaded.

-Once you’ve uploaded the file, be sure to check the box asking if you want the file included for portfolio review.
+Once you have uploaded the file, be sure to check the box asking if you want the file included for portfolio review.
 PLEASE NOTE: You MUST follow the instructions below for inserting links into your narrative for your reviewers to see these items.
 Simply checking the box is NOT enough.
 In other words, your reviewers will NOT see any files that you have uploaded into DM unless you have inserted links to them in your narrative.
-This includes student evaluations, syllabi, etc. The only exception is ARDs and FPAs; as noted above, they will be included in your portfolio without explicitly being linked.
+This includes student evaluations, syllabi, etc. The only exception is ARDs, FPAs, cv, and guidelines; they will be included in your portfolio without explicitly being linked.

 Step 2: Create the links to your files and insert them into your narrative and (possibly) cv